Polyaspartic Floor Coatings · Vancouver, BC

 Tell us the space type (indoor/outdoor), approximate square footage, and your timing.
 We’ll recommend the right polyaspartic build for your slab and how you use the area.

-Service areas: Vancouver, Richmond, Burnaby, Surrey, Coquitlam, Port Coquitlam, Port Moody, New Westminster, North Vancouver, West Vancouver, Delta, Langley, Maple Ridge + the Lower Mainland.
+Serving Vancouver & the Lower Mainland from Richmond, BC — including Burnaby, Surrey, Coquitlam, Port Coquitlam, Port Moody, New Westminster, North Vancouver, West Vancouver, Delta, Langley, Maple Ridge, White Rock and surrounding areas.

 Polyaspartic can be a top-tier choice when it’s used for the right project and installed with the right prep.
-The “secret” is not the label on the bucket — it’s the combination of mechanical grinding, repair strategy, primer selection, and a topcoat build suited to your conditions.
+The “secret” isn’t the label on the bucket — it’s the combination of mechanical grinding, repair strategy, primer selection, and a topcoat build suited to your conditions.

 01 · What it is